 Why we picked the Panasonic Lumix GX8:

 The Micro Four Thirds (MFT) format is a great option for a travel camera.
 The smaller sensor size (compared to APS-C) allows for equivalently smaller lenses, great for anyone who wants a lighter overall package with the performance and picture quality one expects from an interchangeable lens camera.
-We found Panasonic’s new Lumix GX85 to be the ideal traveling companion, with incredible 5-axis sensor stabilization, crystal-clear 4K video, and a nice balance of size and functionality.
-At $700 (body only), it provides abundant value for the money.
+We found Panasonic’s Lumix GX85 to be the ideal traveling companion, with incredible five-axis sensor stabilization, crystal-clear 4K video, and a nice balance of size and functionality.
+It even fits in an electronic viewfinder, a welcome addition for taking photos outside on bright days.

 How we test